Immigration Advising

 Getting started

-As an international student, you’re expected to apply for a study permit renewal before your current permit expires.
+As an international student, you’re expected to apply for a study permit renewal before your current study permit expires.
 We recommend that you apply three to four months before your current permit expires.
 If your study permit expires before you apply for an extension, you will be out of status and must stop studying immediately.

 Submitting your application online

-1. Login to my application through a GC key or a sign-in partner.
+1. Log in to my application through a GC key or a sign-in partner.
 If you are a new user, you will need to register for an account.

 2. Select “Apply to Come to Canada.”
-If you previously completed the eligibility questionnaire on the site, enter your personal reference code.
+If you have previously completed the eligibility questionnaire on the site, enter your personal reference code.
 Otherwise, select “I do not have a Personal Reference Code.”

-4. You must have access to a scanner/camera and also a credit or debit card to pay the fees to complete the online application.
+4. You must have access to a scanner/camera and a credit or debit card to pay the fees to complete the online application.

 5. Once you answer the questions, the system will generate a checklist for your application:

-6. Gather Supporting Documents.
+6. Gather supporting documents.
 Each document size should be 4MB or less:

 • Proof of means of financial support: Includes bank statements, letter of sponsorship, etc.

-• Optional Documents:
+• Optional documents:

 If you are travelling outside of Canada or inviting friends or family to visit, you will need to have the correct documentation.
 It’s important to remember that your study permit is not a visa and does not allow you to enter Canada.
 Check out this section to learn about the different types of visas and how to apply.